probablyraging/steam-game-idler/README.md

 </div>

 # Download
-All the latest windows supported versions of SGI can be downloaded from the [releases page](https://github.com/probablyraging/steam-game-idler/releases)<br/>
+The latest Windows supported version of SGI can be downloaded from the [releases page](https://github.com/probablyraging/steam-game-idler/releases)<br/>
 Looking for a linux/macos supported version?
 Take a look at the [CLI + Web UI](https://github.com/probablyraging/steam-game-idler/tree/cli-webui) branch

 ### Options
 * **[Portable](https://github.com/probablyraging/steam-game-idler)**: `.exe` file, works on most win10/win11 systems *(check the note below)*
 * **[Installer](https://github.com/probablyraging/steam-game-idler)**: `.msi` file, includes all dependencies and automatic updates, **recommended** for all windows versions
-* **[CLI + Web UI](https://github.com/probablyraging/steam-game-idler/tree/cli-webui)**: windows, linux, and macos supported version with a command-line interface and/or web interface
+* **[CLI + Web UI](https://github.com/probablyraging/steam-game-idler/tree/cli-webui)**: windows, linux, and macos supported version with a command-line interface and/or web interface *(requires login information)*

 > [!Note]
 > ***PORTABLE** requires the [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/?form=MA13LH#download-section) runtime which is distributed as part of the OS on Win10 (version 1803 and later with all updates applied) and Win11.
 Use the MSI installer if you're unsure, as it comes bundled with all dependencies.*